dereksweet/ComedyCompanion/README.md

 ### Upcoming Features

-- Email Export of Jokes, Set Lists, and Show recordings
 - Cloud Storage for Android Users
 - Customizable Categories, and filtering on those categories
 - Running rating of Joke performance by swiping left for good, right for bad on a given show
 - Web Browser editing of jokes through a websocket API

-### Currently Available Features (v1.2)
+### Currently Available Features (v1.3)

+- Email Export of Jokes, Set Lists, and Show recordings
 - Associate an Audio Recording with any Given Show
 - Track solid bits as well as those you're currently working on
 - Associate detailed notes with each bit